davidebolo1993/VISOR/README.md

 ## INFO FIELD

-VISOR allows users to specify parameters in the INFO field:
+VISOR requires some users-defined parameteres in the INFO field:

 - INFO for 'deletion' must be _None_
 - INFO for 'insertion' must be a valid DNA sequence of any length.
 Allowed chars are A,C,T,G,N